Coatis as Pets - Guidelines and Tips

 The white-nosed coati or coatimundi, Nasua narica, is found in Central America, from Arizona in the U.S. to Ecuador.
 It is not an endangered species.
 The coati is an omnivorous animal that feeds on rodents and small vertebrates, as well as carrion, fruit, birds, berries, eggs and insects.

-Adult male white-nosed coatis are solitary, while females and young males live in groups of 5 to 20: males are expelled from the community when they reach maturity at the age of two.
-White-nosed coatis are very good climbers and sleep in trees at night.
+Adult male white-nosed coatis are solitary, while females and young males live in groups of 5 to 20.
+Males are expelled from the community when they reach maturity at the age of two.
+White-nosed coatis are very good climbers and sleep in trees at night, meaning they are partly arboreal.
 They tend to hunt during the day, but this can change if humans interfere or if they decide to raid rubbish bins in human environments.

 How big are white-nosed coatis?